boschresearch/ros2_documentation/source/How-To-Guides/Developing-a-real-time-application.rst

 ROS 2 Executors
 ------------------
 At ROSWorld 2021, a `reference-system <https://github.com/ros-realtime/reference-system>`_ was setup, to compare the performance of different Executors.
 You will find there complete code examples for
-- single threaded executor
+* single threaded executor
-- static single threaded executor
+* static single threaded executor
-- multi-threaded executor
+* multi-threaded executor
-- single threaded executor but with prioritized threads
+* single threaded executor but with prioritized threads
-- callback group level executor
+* callback group level executor
-- events executor
+* Events executor
-- Picas executor
+* Picas executor
-- rclc executor
+* rclc executor

 Concept Overview of ROS 2 Executors